 First and foremost, ensure your entire party is versed in Leave No Trace practices.
 Leaving the places we hike and camp better than we found them is the golden rule.
 It’s a good idea to familiarize yourself with the amenities provided at the campground you will be visiting.
 Some things to make note of are restroom facilities (some even have showers!), water sources, picnic tables, playgrounds, and even theatres in some cases.
 Don’t forget to set up your gear at home before you go or, better yet, have a campout in the backyard to test it all out!

 The great thing about car camping is you have the freedom to bring anything and everything that fits into your vehicle.
 If you aren’t ready to go all out purchasing the listed gear, no sweat!
 Borrow from a friend or bring some cozy blankets from home in place of a sleeping bag.
 Now that we've covered camping basics, it's time to get out there!
-If you’re ready to start building your gear set and looking for recommendations, click on the link to my profile below to chat with me.
+If you’re ready to start building your gear set and looking for recommendations, reach out to a Camping & Hiking expert here on Curated for free, personalized advice and recommendations.